Cherreads

 "Who'd bother locking a dead club?"
 I muttered.

-Minji shook her head, her voice dropping low, while fidgeting with her hair tie again.
-"The club was huge once—riddles that packed rooms, solving mysteries all over the place.
-But it disbanded after... rivalries got ugly.
-Enemies lurking, thriving on sabotage like this.
-At this point, it's not surprising anymore."
+Michi shook her head, voice low, fidgeting with her hair tie.
+"The club was huge once—riddles that packed rooms, mysteries solved all over campus.
+But it disbanded for some reason.
+At this point, it's not surprising anymore to have enemies lurking, thriving on sabotage like this."

 I eyed the riddle taped to the lock.
 A prime riddle.
 Did someone from the elite section do this?
 Not that I cared, though.
 I shrugged.